kyh/yours-sincerely/docs/setup.md

 ## Deployment

-To deploy to staging or production, you need to be a core member of the Yours Sincerely team.
+To deploy to staging or production, you need to be a core member of the YS team.

 #### To deploy to development or production: